LINCHENYU2030S/C-C-notes/C_Basics.md

 ```
 <details>
 <summary>MODE Symbols</summary>
 - r: read only, return NULL if file does not exist.
 - w: write only, empty original file content, create new file if the file does not exists.
 - r+: read and write only, return NULL if file does not exist.
 - w+: read and write only, empty original file content, create new file if the file does not exist.
 - a: append only. return NULL if the file does not exist.
 - a+: append only, create new file if the file does not exist.
+- for all above modes, if the file to deal with is a binary file, add a 'b' behind.
+For example, for mode 'r', use 'rb' for binary file.
 </details>

 - fclose(FILE *stream) : close the file opened.
 Example: